Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Results and discussion

-Regardless of the specific constraining power of the galaxy-galaxy auto-correlation term, the combination of the two probes leads to a substantial improvement in the measurement of $H_0$, due to the different correlation directions in the $H_0 - \Omega_{\rm m}$ plane.
+The cross-correlation between GW and galaxy data (cyan) provides substantial constraining power, driven by the effect discussed in Sec.~\ref{sec:pop_pars}, namely, the presence of a peak in the cross-correlation signal along the correct distance-redshift relation.
+This results in the typical anti-correlation between $H_0$ and $\Omega_{\rm m}$.
+In particular, we find that the cross-correlation term alone provides a stronger constraint on $H_0$ compared to the galaxy auto-correlation.
+However, it is important to note that our constraints for the galaxy-galaxy auto-correlation term are based on a conservative cut on the maximum multipole, selected to exclude nonlinear scales.
+Regardless of this, the combination of the two probes leads to a substantial improvement in the measurement of $H_0$, due to the different correlation directions in the $H_0 - \Omega_{\rm m}$ plane.
 This results in an enhancement of a factor ${\sim} 6$ in the precision on $H_0$.
 Specifically, the constraint improves from ${\sim} 6\%$ when using the cross-correlation term alone (and ${\sim} 15\%$ with the galaxy-galaxy term alone) to a joint ${\sim} 1\%$ measurement (see Appendix~\ref{app:tables}).
 This complementarity is illustrated in the inset of Fig.~\ref{fig:separate_contributions}, where we show the constraint in the $H_0, , \Omega_{\rm m}$ plane on a narrower range.
-This highlights the different correlation directions of the two probes.
 We note that, as a consequence, the constraints on other cosmological parameters---$\{ \Omega_{\rm b}h^2, A_s, n_s\}$---, are also significantly improved.
 Finally, we forecast an overall precision of approximately $6 \%$ for the matter density parameter $\Omega_{\rm m}$.
 Overall, these constraints lead to a ${\sim}0.7 \%$ constraint on $H(z)$ at the redshift $z_* \sim 0.25$ minimising the relative uncertainty.
-Sub-percent accuracy on $H_0$, and percent--level accuracy on $\Omega_{\rm m}$, can be achieved by increasing the number of bins to at least 20 (see Sec.~\ref{sec:binning strategy} below).
+Sub-percent accuracy on $H_0$, and percent--level accuracy on $\Omega_{\rm m}$, can be achieved by increasing the number of bins to at least 20 (see Sec.~\ref{sec:binning strategy} below). ~\cite{Ferri:2024amc} recently forecasted percent--level uncertainty on $H_0$ from simulations with this technique for a similar GW detector network.
+Our analysis yields a compatible precision, providing a proof that such accuracy is achievable even when marginalizing over an extended set of nuisance parameters.
+For comparison, if all nuisance parameters are fixed, we find a fractional uncertainty of $\sim 0.6\%$.

-\paragraph{Astrophysical information.} Even though the main focus of this paper is the measurement of the cosmic expansion, it is interesting to comment about the constraints on the clustering bias of the tracers, which is the most important astrophysical parameter measurable via the cross--correlation.
-Figure~\ref{fig:bias} shows the $1\sigma$ constraints on the GW bias.